For Parents

 …so that you are equally well-informed.

-…to be able to support your child in dealing with or preventing headaches.
+…to be able to support your child in managing or preventing headaches.

-…to learn the differences between a tension-type headache and a migraine, because it is important to treat them differently!
+…to learn the differences between a tension-type headache and a migraine: it’s important to treat them differently!

-…so that you can learn how to manage headaches – both your child’s headaches and maybe your own.
+…so that you can learn how to best manage headaches – your child’s and maybe even your own.

 Take a look at the website...